alexharv074/aws_exam_notes/solution-architect-developer/dynamodb_notes.md

 Use *BatchGetItem*, can return up to 16MB of data / 100 items.
 Note no s.

+## PutItem

+Creates a new item, or replaces an old item with a new item.

 ## Other stuff

 - Maximum size of a shard